 1. Put together your hiring team

 When it comes to hiring, it really does take a village.
-The best hires are made when teams work together and pitch in to help with creating a great job post, making sure it reaches the right people and making tough hiring decisions.
+The best hires are made through collaborative hiring: when teams work together and pitch in.
+They help to create a great job post, making sure it reaches the right people and they help make tough hiring decisions.

 What a hiring team could look like:

 - Hiring manager: This is often the person who will be the manager of the new hire.
 It could, for example, be your tech lead who is hiring an engineer.
 They are typically the one responsible for most of the evaluation and making the final decision about who to hire.

 Do make sure there is only one decision-maker in your hiring team who takes everyone's input into account to make a final decision.
 This will help to avoid unproductive discussions and confusion about who has the final say.

 - Owner of the hiring process: This person makes sure the hiring goes smoothly according to the hiring process.
 Depending on the company this could be an HR person, People Ops Manager, Office Manager or even the Founder.
 Sometimes they are also the point of contact for candidates, scheduling their interviews and sending rejections.
 Towards the end of the hiring round, they'll typically do any admin necessary to hire your new team member.

 - Team members: Make sure to include one or more team members who will work closely with the new hire.
 Their input is extremely valuable since they know what kind of work needs to be done and what sort of gaps exist in the team.
 They'll typically join in on one or more interviews with the candidates.

 - Founders or CEO: For some of the more crucial roles the company's founder or CEO can play a big role in evaluating a candidate's skills as well as value fit.
 It's their job to decide whether a candidate's skill set and previous experience align with what the business needs.